davidrodrigues40/angular-playground/README.md

 This is a sample project for Angular ngrx.

 # Structure
+## Model
+The models are stored under the associated state folder.
+_i.e. app -> state -> books -> models_

 ## Service
 All services should be written prior to writing the state.
-This is to handle the effects.

 ## State
 The state of all objects is stored in the state folder under the associated object state.
+_i.e. app => state -> books_

 ### Actions
 Actions are all the events which will occur for a specific scope.